 Sometimes people might feel nervous or concerned about going to see their doctor for different reasons.
 But if you’ve noticed an unusual or persistent change it’s really important that you go and talk to your GP about it.

-Remember, your doctor will have seen it all before, and there is no need to be embarrassed.
-They won’t do any tests or examinations without asking you first, and explaining what they are doing and why.
+Remember, your doctor is a professional and used to dealing with lots of different types of problems, and there is no need to be embarrassed.
+They shouldn't do any tests or examinations without asking you first, and explaining what they are doing and why.
 If you have any concerns, you can take someone along to your appointment, or ask the receptionist if you need any extra help.